jamerst/AutoTag/README.md

-"parsePattern": "",                       // Custom regex to parse TV episode information "windowsSafe": false                      // Remove any invalid Windows file name characters "extendedTagging": false                  // Add more information to Matroska file tags
+"parsePattern": "",                       // Custom regex to parse TV episode information "windowsSafe": false                      // Remove any invalid Windows file name characters "extendedTagging": false                  // Add more information to Matroska file tags "appleTagging": false                     // Add extra tags to mp4 files for use with Apple devices and software
 ```

 ## Moving away from TheTVDB